 MUED 386.
 Organization and Administration of a Secondary School Music Program.
 1 Hour.

 Semester course; 2 laboratory hours.
 1 credit.
-Prerequisites: APPM 381 and MUED 381, or permission of instructor and a passing score on the VCLA.
+Prerequisites: APPM 381 and MUED 381, or by permission of the instructor.
 Corequisite: MUED 382.
 Enrollment is restricted to music education majors.
-The course provides preservice teachers with the opportunity to develop the skills required to successfully lead and administer a secondary school music program.
-Emphasis will be placed on understanding program structure, program development, student assessment, classroom management, professional expectations of a teacher in the secondary setting, inclusive practices that welcome all students into secondary music.
+The focus of this course is the development of the skills and knowledge necessary to successfully organize and administer a secondary school music program.
+Emphasis will be placed on program and performance structures, professional expectations of a teacher in the secondary setting, educator ethics and professionalism, communication, record-keeping and organizational strategies, student assessment, program recruiting and retention, classroom management, and culturally responsive and inclusive practices that welcome all students into secondary music.

 MUED 483.
 Special Workshop in Music Education.
 0.5-3 Hours.